Mike Tyson: Tyson vs. Holyfield

+Post-title career

-Tyson vs. Holyfield II and aftermath
+Tyson vs. Holyfield II

 Tyson and Holyfield fought again on June 28, 1997.
 Originally, Halpern was supposed to be the referee, but after Tyson's camp protested, Halpern stepped aside in favor of Mills Lane.
 The highly anticipated rematch was dubbed The Sound and the Fury, and it was held at the Las Vegas MGM Grand Garden Arena, site of the first bout.
 It was a lucrative event, drawing even more attention than the first bout and grossing $100 million.
 Tyson received $30 million and Holyfield $35 million, the highest paid professional boxing purses until 2007.
 The fight was purchased by 1.99 million households, setting a pay-per-view buy rate record that stood until May 5, 2007, being surpassed by Oscar De La Hoya vs. Floyd Mayweather Jr.

 Soon to become one of the most controversial events in modern sports, the fight was stopped at the end of the third round, with Tyson disqualified for biting Holyfield on both ears.
 The first time Tyson bit him, the match was temporarily stopped.
 Referee Mills Lane deducted two points from Tyson and the fight resumed.
 However, after the match resumed, Tyson bit him again, resulting in his disqualification, and Holyfield won the match.
 The first bite was severe enough to remove a piece of Holyfield's right ear, which was found on the ring floor after the fight.
 Tyson later stated that his actions were retaliation for Holyfield repeatedly headbutting him without penalty.
 In the confusion that followed the ending of the bout and announcement of the decision, a near riot occurred in the arena and several people were injured.
 Tyson Holyfield II was the first heavyweight title fight in over 50 years to end in a disqualification.